iveykun/final-project-discord/README.md

 On your PC, make sure to download discord.py[voice] as well as asyncio, FFmpeg, youtube-dl, as well as any dependencies.
 I can't keep track of everything I need, so you will unfortunaltely have to read the errors and install any missing libraries.

+If everything works, create a file named birthdayFile.txt and put it in the same folder as the bot file.

+To run the bot, in your command prompt after doing cd (path/to/file/bot.py) you should run python3 bot.py (i named my file main.py but choose whatever you like)

+A common problem with this program is indentations (especially if you planned on using raspberry pi to run it like me) because nano is so strict with indents.
+As of may 24 2020 this bot is only confirmed to be working on windows, I have written another basic version (that only does birthday announcing) that runs on linux and raspi and I will provide if you ask for it.

 Commands:

 ping: returns pong! in the chat.
 Used to test if the bot is online